 Six airbags are installed: dual-stage front airbags, seat-mounted side-impact airbags and roof-mounted side curtain airbags.
 Antilock brakes and all-speed traction control are standard.

 An electronic stability system is optional — an unfortunate omission, given many CTS competitors include the technology as standard equipment.

 Controversial CTS styling might be considered either alluring or alarming, but there's less to argue about when it comes to this car's excellent driving characteristics.
 An excellent, quick-shifting automatic transmission assists subtle yet bountiful performance.

 For the most part, drivers can expect the feel of a European sport sedan, but the CTS isn't quite as refined as an Audi or BMW.
 Still, the CTS is exceptionally stable on the road and easy to drive around town.
 Steering response is on the sporty side, too.

-The CTS-V was the first of several planned V-series models, which are developed by GM's Performance Division.
+The CTS-V is the first of several V-series models developed by GM's Performance Division.
 Differences between the CTS-V and the regular CTS include a unique front fascia and a tightened suspension.
 Performance-tuned shocks, springs and stabilizer bars are installed on the CTS-V, and Brembo brakes use 14-inch rotors.
 The performance-packed CTS-V behaves as promised, accelerating with energetic haste.
 Back to top